ans-group/basebot-app/README.md

 **Make sure you change `dlSecret` to a Direct Line secret in `lib/config/settings.dart` or your app won't work**

 ### Theming
 To change the theme - head over to `lib/config/theme.dart`.
 Changing the colour scheme is a breeze.
 The 3 main colours you'll need are at the top and are written in a format that's identical to `rgba()` in CSS (for those not familiar with Dart).
 Everything else should be relatively self-explanatory.
 See [here](https://flutter.io/docs/cookbook/design/themes) for more info.

+### Icons
+To update the icons & images just use the ones currently in `play-store-listing` and `assets`.
+Each file is used for the following:

+- **assets/bot_icon.jpg** - launcher icon
+- **assets/bot_icon.png** - [adaptive](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive) launcher icon
+- **assets/bot.png** The image of the bot to be used in-app
+- **play-store-listing/banner** The banner image for the Play Store
+- **play-store-listing/icon.png** The Play Store icon
+- **play-store-listing/screen1/2/3.jpg** 3 screenshots for the Play Store

 ### Building
 To build, you'll need the following: